ryanbmilbourne/buildpack-opencv/README.md

 aws s3 cp opencv.env.tgz s3://test5a9c0284/opencv.env.tgz
 ```

+Then I set that file to be public via the S3 console, since the buildpack just downloads it without
+any credentials.

 For now this is a bare-bones OpenCV 3.1.0 build that is just whatever it was able to compile without
 downloading any dependencies.